Echeveria gibbiflora DC.

 Cotyledon gibbiflora, Echeveria campanulata, Echeveria grandifolia, Echeveria grandis

-Echeveria gibbiflora is a succulent that forms short-stemmed rosettes of broad, more or less glaucous leaves.
-It is one of the largest species.
-The rosettes grow up to 12 inches (30 cm) tall and up to 16 inches (40 cm) in diameter.
-Leaves are spoon-shaped, reddish-green, and up to 8 inches (20) cm long.
-Flowers are bell-shaped, red and yellow, and appear on up to 32 inches (80 cm) long stems.
+Echeveria gibbiflora is a beautiful succulent that forms short-stemmed rosettes of broad, reddish-green, more or less glaucous leaves.
+It is one of the largest species in the genus.
+The rosettes grow up to 12 inches (30 cm) tall and 16 inches (40 cm) in diameter.
+Leaves are spoon-shaped and up to 8 inches (20) cm long.
+Flowers are bell-shaped, red and yellow, and appear on up to 32 inches (80 cm) long flower stalks in fall.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).